 - Deliverance from where I am.
 This is taken up in Rom.
 8:18-39.
 The term used is “the bondage of corruption”.

 Justification.
-The verb “to justify” means: to declare a person righteous.
+The verb “to justify” means 'to declare a person righteous'.
 A nice example of this is in Num.
-23:21, where God declares that He has not seen any iniquity in His erring people.
-Likewise, the Christian has been justified, in that he has not lived righteously, but God reckons him perfectly righteous!
+23:21, where God declared that He had not seen any iniquity in His erring people.
+Likewise, the Christian has been justified in that, while he has not lived righteously, yet God has declared him perfectly righteous!
 The subject of justification is fully treated of in the book of Romans, primarily in the first eight chapters.
 Romans answers the question asked by Job many years ago: “How shall a man be just with God?”
+(Job 9:2).3

-- Justified by Works – manifest in our life (James 2:24)
+- Justified by works – manifested in our life (James 2:24)

 “This letter is truly the most important piece in the New Testament.
 It is purest Gospel.
 It is well worth a Christian’s while not only to memorize it word for word but also to occupy himself with it daily, as though it were the daily bread of the soul.
 It is impossible to read or to meditate on this letter too much or too well.”